rena5555/Gender-Prediction/README.md

 # Gender Predictor

 ## Motivation
-Machine learning techniques to improve gender prediction in gender based marketing are a popular way for companies to improve targeted advertising campaigns.
+Maasdchine learning techniques to improve gender prediction in gender based marketing are a popular way for companies to improve targeted advertising campaigns.
 What I'm going to discuss is a sensitive topic.
 My attempt is in no way trying to pass judgment on gender or create social gaps.
 Everyone has a different idea of what gender means to them.
 For the vast majority of Americans, the gender they identify with is what they are born with.
 The goal of this model is to capture what gender you portray yourself as, regardless of your gender at birth.

 Gender based marketing is a very popular way for companies to market their products.
 Advertisers currently use this to market appropriate ads for higher revenue.
 My aim is to help companies better target their advertising toward a specific gender with gender based marketing.
 This can be as simple as finding which areas of a mall or store have higher gender specific traffice and thereby placing appropriate ads or products to increase likelihood of a sale.